mohammadfaizansaleem/Employee-Attrition-Dashboard/README.md

 Here are the steps I took to clean our data:

-.Removed unnecessary columns
+Removed unnecessary columns
-.Cleaned some columns by splitting using a delimiter, replacing values, and changing data types .Added new custom columns
+Cleaned some columns by splitting using a delimiter, replacing values, and changing data types Added new custom columns

-.Throughout this project, I was able to apply my knowledge and skills of:
+Throughout this project, I was able to apply my knowledge and skills of:

 Dataanalysis
 Data Interpretation